miohtama/tumblr-upload/README.rst

 Introduction
 ----------------

-Mass upload a folder of photos as Tumblr posts.
+``tumblr-upload`` mass uploads a folder of photos to Tumblr.
 Give it a folder and it will create Tumblr posts from the photos.
-The same photo is not uploaded twice.
+Resuming is supported: the same photo is not uploaded twice.

-Use JPEG EXIF and IPTC (Google Picasa) metadata description as post title or post description.
+I created it for my little photo blogging project `One way ticket to Brazil <http://onewaytickettobrazil.tumblr.com/>`_.

-It uses `Natural Language Toolkit <http://www.nltk.org/>`_ for extracting sentences and stuff.
+It uses JPEG EXIF and IPTC (Google Picasa) metadata description as Tumblr post description, making it easy to pre-process images in Google Picasa desktop application for Tumblr upload.

 Installation
 --------------

 Install::